RigsOfRods/docs.rigsofrods.org/source/terrain-creation/object-format.md

 The format is described below:

-The first line specifies the visual mesh to use
+The first line specifies the visual mesh to use.
+Can be set to `none` to disable visuals, useful for event boxes.

 The second line specifies the scale of it (`x`, `y`, `z`)
 Default: `1,1,1`